Abdul Rahim Wardak: Security sector reform and state building

 In April 2005, just 3 years after the fall of the Taliban regime, the Afghan Minister of Defense, General Abdul Rahim Wardak addressed a group of listeners at the International Institute for Strategic Studies in London.
 In his address the Minister focused on the importance of the Afghan National Army in recreating Afghanistan, some of the requirements for international community engagement, and finally a summary of the current administration's vision to "create a stable, secure and prosperous Afghanistan."

 On February 28, 2011, General Abdul Rahim Wardak was interviewed by Charlie Rose from 1 to 2 p.m. on a plethora of subjects regarding present and future problems affecting Afghanistan.
 It was an overview of the progress and future tasks that will have to be accomplished to ensure a stable Afghanistan Central Government, including the reintegration of certain Taliban elements tired of fighting, and reconciliation with Taliban leaders and their integration into the Central government for a unified Afghanistan.
 It also covered the development of a strong and stable Afghanistan military and police forces.
 Wardak argued that the future requires the cooperation of Afghanistan's neighbors in denying safe haven to the Taliban, so that they would come to the table and join a peaceful future in Afghanistan.

 Assassination attempts

 General Abdul Rahim Wardak has survived an assassination attack at the gate of Kabul International Airport in September 2005.
 It occurred when he had just left his car to go inside the airport for a trip to the Panjshir Province.
 "Four gunmen were arrested following the attack on the minister's convoy.
-It is clear that it was an assassination attempt on the defense minister," Afghan defense ministry spokesman said.
+It is clear that it was an assassination attempt on the defense minister," an Afghan defense ministry spokesman said.